What's in the scan

 Bone resorption

 The natural process by which the body breaks down and removes bone tissue after tooth loss.
-Without the stimulation of a tooth root, the alveolar bone shrinks by up to 25 percent in the first year and continues to diminish over time.
-A dental implant mimics root function and halts resorption, while a denture or bridge does not.
+Without the stimulation of a tooth root, the alveolar ridge resorbs quickly: a systematic review and meta-analysis of post-extraction healing found that a large share of the ridge's width is lost in the first six months, up to roughly half at untreated sites.
+A dental implant mimics root function and halts resorption in that area; a denture or bridge does not.